hunkeelin/redis-proxy/README.md

 ## Design decisions
 * Configurations on the proxy is set via environment variables because I expect this to be deployed in docker-like environment.
-* Instead of having sequential concurrent processing after a certain limit.
-I return too many request couple with prometheus metrics instead.
-That is because if we encounter volume requests, the client will start timing out.
-We will end up reactively solving the problem.
-Witht he metrics we can can monitor the total number of requests and proactively handle volume requests situation if that arise.
-E.g scale up pods, throttle request from the LB side, cloudflare rules etc...

 ## ToDo
 - Add helm.yaml for easier deployment.